Complete complex Finsler metrics and uniform equivalence of the Kobayashi metric: Strongly negative holomorphic sectional curvature of complex Finsler and Kobayashi-hyperbolic

 \section{Strongly negative holomorphic sectional curvature of complex Finsler and Kobayashi-hyperbolic}

-In \cite{ZCP}, Zhong find that there are many explicit non-Hermitian quadratic strongly pseudoconvex and convex complex Finsler metrics on a domain $\mathcal{D}$ in $\mathbb{C}^n$.
-Inquisitively, \textit{what are the holomorphic sectional curvature of these complex Finsler metrics}?
-It is a interesting question.
-In \cite{NZ1}, Nie and Zhong proved a bounded domain admits a non-Hermitian quadratic strongly pseudoconvex complex Finsler metric $G:T^{1,0}\mathcal{D}\rightarrow [0,+\infty)$ such that its holomorphic sectional curvature is bounded from above by a negative constant.
-It is very natural to ask whether \textit{these complex Finsler metrics are complete}?
-It is known that any bounded domains in $\mathbb{C}^n$ are Kobayashi hyperbolic.
-We wonder what bounded domain is complete Kobayashi hyperbolic.
-In this section, we answer these questions.
+In this section, we will prove the Theorem \ref{T-1.1} (i.e. Theorem \ref{MT}) and \ref{T-1.3} (i.e. Corollary \ref{Coro}).
 Before giving the proofs of our main results, we need some results as follows.
 The first one is the Schwarz lemma from a complete K\"ahler manifold into a complex Finsler manifold. \begin{theorem}\cite[p.
 1662, Theorem 1.1 ]{NZ1} Suppose that $(M,ds_M^2)$ is a complete K\"ahler manifold with holomorphic sectional curvature bounded from below by a constant $K_1$ and sectional curvature bounded from below, while $(N,G)$ is a strongly pseudoconvex complex Finsler manifold with holomorphic sectional curvature of the Chern-Finsler connection bounded from above by a constant $K_2<0$.
 Then any holomorphic map $f$ from $M$ into $N$ satisfies

 \end{theorem}

 \begin{theorem}\cite[p.
 1676, Theorem 6.4 ]{NZ1} Suppose that $\mathcal{D}\subset \mathbb{C}^n(n\geq 2)$ is a bounded domain.
 Then $\mathcal{D}$ admits a non-Hermitian quadratic strongly pseudoconvex complex Finsler metric $G:T^{1,0}\mathcal{D}\rightarrow [0,+\infty)$ such that its holomorphic sectional curvature is bounded from above by a negative constant. \end{theorem} \begin{remark} Without lose of generality, we assume that $\mathcal{D}$ contains the origin $0\in\mathbb{C}^n$.
 Set